 Building the Downtown Arena as a part of the original MAPS was pivotal in attracting major league professional sports to Oklahoma City.
-MAPS 4 will dedicate \$115M to the expansion and renovation of this important venue.
-The goal is to provide transformative improvements that will enable Oklahoma City to continue to attract professional sporting events, as well as top-tier concerts and other entertainment offerings.
+MAPS 4 will dedicate funds to renovate the existing Downtown Arena as well as funds to support the construction of a new arena as approved by voters in 2023.
+The goal is to provide transformative improvements that will enable Oklahoma City to continue attracting professional sporting events, as well as top-tier concerts and other entertainment offerings.

-The Downtown Arena project includes improvements to the Downtown Arena as well as improvements to a practice facility on North Oklahoma Avenue.
-Improvements to the Downtown Arena will include an expanded and improved northeast entry, an expanded food court and main concourse, expanded south entrances (including a new south tower), Loud City upgrades, technology upgrades, additional renovations, and arena maintenance projects.
+The Downtown Arena project includes improvements to the existing Downtown Arena, funds to support the construction of a new arena, as well as improvements to a practice facility on North Oklahoma Avenue.
+Improvements to the existing Downtown Arena will include new seating, new elevators, a new scoreboard, technology upgrades, additional renovations, and arena maintenance projects.
 Improvements to the practice facility at 9600 N. Oklahoma Avenue will be focused on capital investments and building maintenance.